 But it’s nowhere near my favourite place in the world.

 Despite me saying that would never be the case.

 I’ve spent several months basing myself in Seattle over the past few years, and I’ve always felt as though I could take it or leave it.
 I mean, I liked the city, but it had always paled in comparison to Portland.
 It felt a little too big.
 A little less weird.
 A little more damp.
 A little less affordable.
 A little less life-changing when it came to food.

 But on this visit, I couldn’t stop talking about how liveable the city felt.
 I loved it.

 It turns out that when Portland’s food scene is no longer as accessible to me, Seattle wins on practically everything.
 It feels like a city I would be so happy to live in.

 And I could sit here and list the many logical reasons why Seattle would make a fantastic home for me, but most of the time, I come to that decision based on a feeling I get as I explore a city on foot.
 I can’t explain it, but there are several cities in the world that just seem to fit.
 Where I turn up, spend an hour walking the streets, and immediately declare that I want to move there.
-I decided to sign a year-long lease in Lisbon just 48 hours after arriving in town for the first time.

 I got that same feeling in Seattle on this visit, and I’m already plotting my return.